Configuration Options

 By default, the operator Helm chart creates a new service account and the required RBAC permissions.

-It is possible to override the default permissions.
+It is possible to override the default permissions and use a custom service account.

 Field Description